 Explore the Heart of Japan is small family business based in Myoko Kogen, with a branch office in Nozawa Onsen, working with local businesses.
 It is part of the 蔵インターナショナル (Kura International) Group, a Japan registered business.

 We are proud members of the Myoko Kogen shoko kai (Business Association) and Myoko kanko kyokai (Tourism Board).
+Explore the Heart of Japan is also an Australian registered travel business (ABN 65823608916)

 About Us: Overview